Organ Donation in Rhode IslandPage Overview

-Donor Information in Rhode Island
+Organ Donation in Rhode Island

-The Rhode Island Division of Motor Vehicles (DMV) works in conjunction with the New England Organ Bank, and provides valuable information on donations.
+The Rhode Island Division of Motor Vehicles (DMV) works in conjunction with Donate Life New England to register donors and provide valuable information on donations.

 - Your funeral won't be delayed or altered due to becoming a donor; open-casket funerals are still possible.

 Other Topics in This Section